kingsplayground/Ultimate-AFK/README.md

 # IMPORTANT

-If you have CustomItem and want replacement players to have the customitems of the afk players consider using ``Ultimate-AFK-CustomItemSupport.dll``
+If you have CustomItem and want replacement players to have the customitems of the afk players consider using ``UltimateAFK-CustomItemSupport.dll``